rukmanigopalan/adlsgen1togen2migrationsamples/src/ADLS Gen1 and Gen2 ACL Behavior/ADLS Gen1 and Gen2 ACL Behavior  Analysis .md

 ***TEST STEPS:***

 **GEN1 Behavior Testing Steps**
-1.Create a file/directory in Gen1 with explicit permissions
+1.Create a file/directory in Gen1 with explicit permissions via Java SDK
     *	Step1: Connect ADLS gen1 with service principal (SPN)
     *	Step2 : Create a file/directory with explicit permissions

 **GEN2 Behavior Testing Steps**
-1. Create a file/directory in Gen2  with explicit permissions
+1. Create a file/directory in Gen2  with explicit permissions via Java SDK
      *	Step1: Connect ADLS gen2 with service principal (SPN)
      *	Step2: : Perform read or write operation on Gen2 file with connected SPN as owner of  the file